Skip to content

 What OpenCode actually is

 OpenCode is an open-source AI coding agent built around a terminal-first workflow.
-Official docs and the current README describe it as:
+Official docs describe it as:

 • a TUI-first coding agent